-- Improve the quality and availability of financial data used to examine potential risks across the System without creating an undue burden on the System; - Streamline business processes and build business intelligence to provide decision-makers with timely management information while coordinating with staff from multiple offices; - Develop electronic recordkeeping and management capability for capturing, maintaining, and sharing institutional knowledge; and - Protect and secure FCA information systems and data from ever-increasing external and internal threats.
+- Analyze risks and implement an effective examination program across the System; - Streamline business processes and build business intelligence to provide decision-makers with timely information and allow coordination with staff from multiple offices;

+- Develop electronic recordkeeping and management capabilities for capturing, maintaining, and sharing institutional knowledge; and - Protect and secure FCA information systems and data from ever-increasing external and internal threats.

 Over the past few years, FCA has invested in various IT tools to increase efficiency and effectiveness.
 FCA invested in analytical tools with the goal of improving risk identification in the System by analyzing System loan data.
-The Office of Information Technology (OIT) provided training for the new analytical tools.

 FCA's risk-based information security program continues to mature as it continuously identifies areas to strengthen and improve security.
-The OIT supplemented its staff with an information security contractor to assist with further development of its security program.
+OIT supplemented its staff with a privacy officer to address privacy requirements, including compliance with the Privacy Act.

 The OIG performs an annual evaluation of FCA's compliance with the Federal Information Security Modernization Act of 2014.
-Recently, the OIG conducted a benchmarking study of the OIT and its use of contractors.
-Our benchmarking study revealed OIT's office budget increased 20% from FY 2016 to 2018, and OIT's budget for other contractual services increased 48% from FY 2016 to 2018.
+The OIG conducted a benchmarking study of the OIT and its use of contractors.
 When compared to the IT budgets of the other federal financial regulators, FCA's IT budget, as a percentage of the Agency budget, falls in the middle of the benchmarked agencies, and FCA's use of contractors was the lowest of the other agencies.
+Looking ahead, the OIG will continue to focus on OIT operations and implementation of IT systems.